-2017 has been a big shift in my life.
+2016 has been a big shift in my life.
 It was full of blessings, surprises, and adventure.
 I landed a job in Japan as a teacher.
 It has been my dream to live in this country and I love it here.
-I would like to share the things I learned living in this beautiful country.
+In the same year, I left home to work abroad, and now I would like to share the things I learned living in this beautiful country.
 Here are 3 lessons to learn from living in Japan.

 1. Learning a language offers you a lot of opportunities to explore a culture